pratheebapalanisami/BusinessIntelligence/Data Exploration/DataExploration.md

 geom_text(stat="count", aes(label=..count..), vjust = 1.6, color="white", size=3, position = position_dodge(1)))

 **Observation** - If we compare between all sites, 2018 is the year with most number of observations.
-If we compare all sites in 2017, trials Palmetto, Ring levee and Visitor center has an equal number of observations whereas Bayou Coquille has a high number of observations.
+If we compare all sites in 2017, trials Palmetto, Ring Levee and Visitor Center has an equal number of observations whereas Bayou Coquille has a high number of observations.

 #### 5. Scatterplot of Species and Phenophase Category with Kingdom variation